 There have always been barriers for children to access mental healthcare.
 Among them are stigma, availability, misinformation, and lack of information.
 While these factors impact access to care for adults, as well, they may be more pronounced for children.
 Parents are afraid or do not want to accept that their child is affected by a mental illness.
 There is a shortage of child and adolescent psychiatrists and therapists trained to work with children in our country.
 In addition, many parents and caregivers are misinformed about child psychiatric services that are meant to improve a child’s mental state, and not necessarily their behavior, although the latter may be a secondary effect.

 With the pandemic, parents may be so preoccupied that they cannot see potential conditions in their children.
 The advent of a pandemic has stretched an already thin system of specialized mental healthcare for children at a time when it may be needed the most.
 And misinformation continues to plague our news sources and social media.

 Where to go from here

 There are many things that parents and caregivers can do to support and nurture their child’s mental health.
-We encourage you to learn more in our free webinar during Children’s Mental Health Awareness Week on May 5 at 2:00 p.m.
-ET.
-Magellan’s Dr. Keith Brown, MD, child psychiatrist and medical director, and Greg Dicharry, CPRP, youth empowerment director, will share their knowledge and years of experience working with children to improve mental health and wellness, and answer audience questions.
-Submit your questions ahead of time and register here.
+We encourage you to learn more in a recording of the webinar, “How are your kids doing?” where I was joined by Greg Dicharry, CPRP, youth empowerment director, to share knowledge and our years of experience working with children to improve mental health and wellness and answer audience questions.